Tribute to The Honourable E G Whitlam AC QC

 - Communication and Cultures in Conflict

 - Theories of Communication

 Australian Media MonitorVolatile times in Oz Media

-The Australian media industries are in period of accelerating digital transition and renewed ownership concentration.
-Commercial TV is bearing the brunt of these forces of convergent media consolidation, and the networks are scrambling to reposition themselves for an unavoidable hit from Internet Protocol TV (IPTV).
+The Australian media industries are in a period of accelerating digital transition and renewed ownership concentration.
+First newspapers, and recently the Abbott government ABC cuts, especially in rural and regional Australia, but now commercial TV is bearing the brunt of these forces of convergent media consolidation, and the networks are scrambling to reposition themselves for an unavoidable hit from Internet Protocol TV (IPTV).
 This restructuring is occurring at a time when the advertising spend and splintering audience engagement with network TV has been on the wane for some years. ...more

 The views, opinions or positions expressed by the authors and those providing comments are theirs alone, and do not necessarily reflect the views, opinions or positions of Global Media Journal - Australian Edition or editorial staff thereof.
 Global Media Journal - Australian Edition make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.